brianpeiris/switchmate/README.md

 	Waiting for response
 	Switched!

+**Note:** Newer Switchmate devices/firmwares do not require authentication.
+Use "none" instead of an auth key to switch your device on and off.

-**Note:** You cannot use this script and the Switchmate app simultaneously.
+**Note:** If your device requires an auth key, you cannot use this script and the Switchmate app simultaneously.

 Based on code from [scottjg/switchmate](https://github.com/scottjg/switchmate).